Johnson condemns ‘racist thuggery’ after far-right protests in London

 In and around Parliament Square, hundreds of people wearing football shirts, describing themselves as patriots and chanting “England, England” gathered alongside military veterans to guard the Cenotaph war memorial.

-The far-right groups said they wanted to defend British culture, in particular historical monuments, after the toppling of the statue of a 17th century slave trader in the port city of Bristol last weekend sparked calls for others to come down.
+The far-right groups said they wanted to defend British culture, in particular historical monuments, after the toppling of the statue of a 17th century slave trader in the port city of Bristol during an anti-racism protest last weekend sparked calls for others to come down.

 “Winston Churchill, he’s one of our own,” they also chanted, near the statue of the second World War leader, which last weekend was sprayed with graffiti reading: “Churchill was a racist”.